HARTING supports world record drive with VW ID4: driving the electric car across 48 states

 With the electric car through the USA

-E-mobility is currently gaining momentum.
+E-mobility is currently gaining momentum

 "The VW ID.4 was designed and developed to get electric vehicles into the mainstream," Zietlow says.
 "The vehicle is decidedly suitable for long-distance driving, with room for plenty of gear and the all the technology that buyers want to see in compact SUVs."
-The ID.4 has a range of 250 miles per charge and features a DC fast charging function that enables charging up to 80 percent of capacity in 38 minutes.
+The ID.4 has a range of 400 kilometres per charge and features a DC fast charging function that enables charging up to 80 percent of capacity in 38 minutes.
 So the ID.4 is definitely up to the challenge.

-By participating in the challenge, HARTING is underlining its commitment to sustainability and the reduction of CO2 emissions.
+By participating in the Challenge, HARTING is underlining its commitment to sustainability and the reduction of CO2 emissions.
 The company develops robust, reliable and user-friendly charging cables and plugs for electric vehicles, thereby supporting the ongoing shift electric vehicles, which are becoming increasingly important in combating climate change.